a-maystorov/gamespot-api/README.md

 3. Run `npm install` to install all of the project dependencies.

-4. Change mongodb connection string in the starup folder and seed.js file to your preference.
+4. Change mongodb connection string in the startup folder and seed.js file to your preference.

 5. In the terminal run `node seed.js` to populate the database with some games and genres.

 6. Run `node app.js` to start the server.

+  - for testing run `npm run test`

 > :warning: **The frontend for this project has been build and if you would like to only do some basic testing I recommend visiting the hosted project**